mynox48/conference-event-with-authentication/README.md

 - Email and Passowrd login using Firebase Authentication
 - Google sign in Integration
 - Protected Routes for event details and profile
+- Protected Route for Teams.
+I will show after login.
 - Forget Password functionality
 - Dynamics page titles using React Helmet
 - User image show after login beside the logout button and User name will show if hover on image